ryan-moeller/lua-httpd/samples/websockets/README.md

 long-running tasks.
 This enables concurrent handling of WebSocket client requests and ensures the user interface remains responsive during the execution of extended operations on the server.

+## Sendfile

+This sample demonstrates the use of [sendfile][1] to serve static content from the filesystem.
+The advantage of sendfile would be greater for larger files.